ratatouillle/ratatouillle/README.md

 - 👋 Hi, I’m @ratatouillle
-- 👀 I’m interested in aerospace
+- 👀 I’m interested in fried chicken
 - 🌱 I’m currently learning in aerospace engineering
 - 💞️ I’m looking to collaborate on aerospace design project
 - 📫 How to reach me: a.izzatikhwan04@gmail.com